Oops19/TS4-GT-Club-Limits/README.md

 * [The Sims 4](https://www.ea.com/games/the-sims/the-sims-4)

 If not installed download and install TS4 and these mods.
-All downloads are available for free.
+All are available for free.

 ## Installation
 * Locate the localized `The Sims 4` folder which contains the `Mods` folder.